robbievanleeuwen/section-properties/docs/user_guide/geometry.rst

     .. plot::
         :include-source: True
-        :caption: Geometry created from points, facets and holes.
+        :caption: Geometry object from a shapely polygon

         from shapely import Polygon
         from sectionproperties.pre import Geometry